anthonymobile/njbuswatcher_2020/README.md

 ## NOW

+**DataBases.py**
+- why isn't stop_name getting into the database?

 **route.html**
-    - for each trip, loop through and display the stops with arrival_flag = true
+- nav at top
+    - at buttons to jump to the page sections

-    top section
+- top section
-        -- why is it looping twice over {% for key,buses in busdash.items() %} ?
-        - display active trips with last few arrivals (e.g. approach_dash) and approaching -- click to --> trip.html
-        - incorporate approach_dash
+    - verify only showing last 5 most recent stops
+    - tag approaching stop?
+    - sort most recent at top?
+    - url_for link for from Bus header to --> trip.html
 - bottom section
     - stops listed in small cards with grade/performance summary  -- click to --> stop.html

---THEN SAME FOR STOP REPORT AND TRIP REPORT **trip.html**
+- bottom / side
+    - restore route map

+**trip.html**
     - detail trip card
     - after trip_dash.html

 **stop.html**
     - detail for each stop (same as current stop.html)

 **index.html**